Sinzunza/Encrypto/README.md

 # Encrypto
-This program is capable of encrypting and decrypting messages using the RSA Cryptosystem method.
-It can encrypt and decrypt messages consisting of any ASCII character.
+This program is capable of encrypting and decrypting text using the RSA Cryptosystem method.
+It can encrypt and decrypt text consisting of any ASCII character.
 The system can handle key values dozens of digits long.

 ### Installation